-I hereby present the 2025-30 Strategic Plan of the OPFA which is a guiding document that outlines our focus over the next five years as we fulfil the mandate of an impartial complaints' resolution body for pension fund disputes in line with the ACT.
+I hereby present the 2025-30 Strategic Plan and the 2025-26 Annual Performance Plan of the OPFA which is a guiding document that outlines our focus over the next five years as we fulfil the mandate of an impartial complaints' resolution body for pension fund disputes in line with the ACT.
 Our mission is to help realise the rights of fund members and beneficiaries, providing a transparent and independent mechanism for fair dispute resolution fostering trust within the pension funds sector.